opengeospatial/geopackage/spec/1_base.md

 > with an `srs_id` of 0, an organization of “NONE”, an `organization_coordsys_id`  of 0, and
 > definition  “undefined” for undefined geographic coordinate reference systems.

-> **Req 8:** The `spatial_ref_sys` table or updateable view in a GeoPackage file SHALL contain records to define all spatial reference systems used by features and tiles in a GeoPackage.
+> **Req 8:** The `gpkg_spatial_ref_sys` table or updateable view in a GeoPackage file SHALL contain records to define all spatial reference systems used by features and tiles in a GeoPackage.

 #### 1.1.3.
 Contents
 #### 1.1.3.1.
 Data